Palm Beach Shores, Florida

 Palm Beach Shores is a town in Palm Beach County, Florida, United States.
-The population was 1,142 at the 2010 census.
-As of 2018, the population recorded by the U.S. Census Bureau was 1,264.
+The town is part of the Miami metropolitan area of South Florida.
+The population was 1,330 at the 2020 US census.

 Geography

+The approximate coordinates for the Town of Palm Beach Shores are located on Singer Island at 26°46′41″N 80°2′4″W.